indr19/Action_Recognition/README.md

 <img src="https://github.com/indr19/Action_Recognition/blob/master/metrics/val_acc.JPG" width="400"/>

 ## <a id="Edge">6.0 Inferencing at the Edge
+Download the docker image that will be used to run the inference on the jetson
+  * docker pull mayukhd/jetson_4_1:cp36torch1.7

 ### 6.1 The Detector
 The detctor captures the live stream using the USG cam on the xavier and forwards it to the inferencer.
 Due to limitation of the infrastructure, we are generating the test feed synthetically instead of capturing it.